• English

 The Finnish Flag Days either honour the country’s history and people, such as Independence Day or Labour Day.
 Most of them, however, pay respect to Finnish culture, e.g. the birthday of Aleksis Kivi, the country’s national writer.
 Religious holidays are generally not included in the list of Flag Days.

-The reason I’m bringing the obscure concept of Flag Days into this post is because these are exactly the occasions on which Finns will treat themselves to a delicious pastry.
-Down below you will find a couple of examples on which pastries you can eat in Finland and, perhaps more importantly, when you can find them.
+The reason I’m bringing the obscure concept of Flag Days into this post is that these are exactly the occasions on which Finns will treat themselves to a delicious pastry.
+Down below you will find a couple of examples of which pastries you can eat in Finland and, perhaps more importantly when you can find them.

 February 5th – Runeberg Day: Runebergintorttu